What is Hot Desking?

 - Higher risk of ergonomic injuries – Hot desking can have a negative impact on a worker’s health and safety.
 In 2011, The Australian Taxation Office were involved in an 18 month legal battle as an employee suffered from major injuries as a result of hot desking.
 By implementing hot desking, employees who require a specific and permanent workstation set-up to prevent ergonomic injuries from occurring are not being catered for.

 - Difficulty accessing help – In a usual office set-up, employees are assigned to seats based on their teams, where they can directly seek assistance from each other.
 This isn’t possible with hot desking.
 Employees may have to wander around the office or write a long boring email if they require help from a specific colleague, taking more time and effort.

 - Lack of focus – Working in a shared office space and being surrounded by more noise and chatter may be quite distracting for some.
 This can result in less work being completed and thus, lower productivity.

 - Employees may feel unwanted – It is important for employees to feel like they belong in an organisation.
 However, hovering around the office in search of a free desk may make them feel like lost puppies.
 Not only that, but employees might miss having their own personal space in the workplace where they feel comfortable working in.

-So while hot desking can provide a business with great perks such as decreased costs and increased collaboration, it’s important to consider the negative impacts it may have on the organisation and the well being of employees.
+So while hot desking can provide a business with great perks, it’s important to consider the negative impacts it may have on the organisation and the well being of employees.
 It isn’t a one-size-fits-all approach.
 While hot desking may work well for some people, employers must also accommodate differences in individuals.